LambdaSharp/Pinpoint/README.md

 }
 ```

-- Respond back with a question to the customer (via SMS in lambda function).
+- Respond to the long code phone number with a question to the customer (via SMS in lambda function).
   - Checkout the SDK information: <https://docs.aws.amazon.com/pinpoint/latest/developerguide/send-messages-sms.html>
-- add a new person to a segment
-- Send a campaign to the segment

 ## Boss - State management

-- Ask 5 questions.
+- Ask 5 questions to a customer via 5 separate SMS messages.
+They must respond to each question before moving to the next.
 - Provide a summary to the customer at the end of the 5th question.

 ## Tear down is important